hjenkins04/Roam-Travel-Booking/README.md

 3. Build your container: `docker build -t roam-frontend .`.
 4. Run your container: `docker run -p 3000:3000 roam-frontend`.
 5. Open your browser and navigate to `http://localhost:3000` to see the webpage.
-6. To run the tests run the container with: `docker run --rm roam-frontend npm test`.
+6. To run the tests see the instructions below to setup the dev dependencies and then run: `npm test`.

 You can view your images created with `docker images`.